darktjm/gamesup/README.md

 =======
 GOG.com doesn't sell many Infocom games, but I have enough that I made some support for it.
 I store the games in /usr/local/games/inf.
-All related files are renamed to the game name.
+All related files are renamed to the game name, plus the appropriate extension (e.g. Planetfall for the data file, Planetfall.png for the icon, Planetfall.pdf for the manual).
 The script to run the game is a soft link to a common script (inf-game) that just invokes zoom.
-The soft link is placed in /usr/local/bin, and, as with other such games, an appropriate disktop file is placed in /usr/local/share/applications.
+The soft link is placed in /usr/local/bin, and, as with other such games, an appropriate desktop file is placed in /usr/local/share/applications.
 I use dos-gameprep for the Windows installers to extract the icon, and then delete everything but the game data (DATA/*.DAT), icon and manuals.
 The only game for which I